-- The substrate serves a role in the nitrogen cycle by acting as a medium in which beneficial bacteria colonize and grow.
+The substrate serves a role in the nitrogen cycle by acting as a medium in which beneficial bacteria colonize and grow.
 Although the substrate is not the only host for these important bacteria, it is where a significant number of them reside.
 In addition to supporting bacterial colonies, the substrate is also a medium for live plants to take root and draw nutrients.
-Special substrates are available that provide key nutrients for live plants.
+Special substrates are available that provide key nutrients for use in aquariums with live plants.

-- Substrate creates a more natural habitat for the fish, and it's particularly important for fish that like to burrow.
+Substrate creates a more natural habitat for the fish, and it's particularly important for fish that like to burrow.
 Bottom-dwelling species enjoy rooting in the substrate for tidbits of food that have fallen there.
-The substrate can also make fish feel safer, as it does not reflect images of the other fish in the tank as glass can.
-The mottled color of the substrate adds to the feeling of being safe.
+The substrate can also make fish feel safer, as it does not reflect images of the other fish in the tank, like glass can.
+The mottled color of the substrate also helps the fish to feel safe.
 Some species of fish scatter their eggs on the bottom of the tank.
 If the tank bottom is bare, the eggs are clearly visible and more likely to be consumed by adult fish.
 A mottled substrate will help make the eggs less noticeable.
 If the substrate is large enough, some eggs will fall in between the open spaces and be protected.

-- Substrate contributes to the overall aesthetic appeal of the aquarium.
-When combined with plants, rocks, driftwood, and other decors, it creates a visual landscape that is pleasant to the eye and has a calming effect overall.
-A well-crafted aquarium is known to have a positive health benefit with those who gaze at it.
-Choosing a hue of the substrate that compliments your fish can serve to noticeably showcase their colors.
+Substrate contributes to the overall aesthetic appeal of an aquarium.
+When combined with plants, rocks, driftwood, and other decor, substrate helps create a visual landscape that is pleasing to the eye and provides a calming effect.
+A well-crafted aquarium is known to have a positive health benefit to those who gaze at it.
+Choosing a substrate color that complements your fish can help highlight their colors.

-The substrate is available in a wide range of materials.
-However, the majority of aquarium owners choose standard gravel that is readily available at pet shops.
-Gravel comes in a variety of sizes, colors, and even shape.
-Any gravel that is marked for aquarium use is treated.
-Next to gravel, sand is one of the other choices often considered.
+Substrate is available in a wide range of materials, but most aquarium owners choose standard gravel commonly sold at pet shops.
+Gravel comes in a variety of sizes, colors, and even shapes.
+Sand is probably the next most-used type of substrate.
 Fish that enjoy burrowing are particularly fond of sand substrate.
-Another commonly used substrate is crushed coral, which has the effect of raising the pH and increasing the buffering capacity of the water.
+Another common substrate is crushed coral, which has the effect of raising the pH and increasing the buffering capacity of the water.
 African cichlids, for example, need gravel that is high in calcium known as argonate to help regulate the pH of their tank.

-The substrate is generally filled to a depth of approximately one and a half to two inches.
-Additional depth may be warranted if keeping live plants that produce a robust root system, and need the depth.
-When using sand, the depth is a bit less, in the range of an inch to an inch and a half.
-More than that can cause anaerobic zones that are problematical.
-This is also true of gravel substrate that is filled too deep.
+The substrate is generally filled to a depth of approximately 2 inches.
+Additional depth may be warranted when there are live plants that produce a robust root system and need the extra depth.
+When using sand, the depth usually is a bit less, between 1 and 1 1/2 inches.
+More than that can cause anaerobic zones in the gravel that are problematic.
+This is also true of gravel substrate that is filled too deeply.